Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 id | ID of the relation.
 ktid | ID of the person context to the person who has the relationship.
 For example, if the relation is „legal guardian”, then the person with the current person context is the person with the legal guardian, while the person with the person context with the `ktid` is the legal guardian. beziehung | Relations.
-Refers to code list *Beziehungen*. revision | Revision number of the information.
-This is mainly used to check on updates and deletes of data sets, whether there have been any changes to the data since it was retrieved by the client system.
+Refers to code list *Beziehungen*.

 ## Anschrift